mkaz/working-with-go/readme.md

 The official site has a [Tour of Go](http://tour.golang.org/) which is an interactive walk through, another good introduction to the language.

 I'm also a big fan of [Go by Example](https://gobyexample.com/) which is quite similar.

+## Contribute

+The site is generated from markdown files in the `pages` directory.
+Any additions, corrections, suggestions or any contributions are appreciated.

+To submit a pull request, make your edit to the file in `pages` directory.
+Use `hastie` to generate documentation and commit both changes files in your PR.

+Note, the date in the markdown front matter is used for sorting the pages and no longer relevant to the temporal date of the file.

+Generation is done using [Hastie](https://github.com/mkaz/hastie), a site-generator I wrote in Go, of course.
+The built files are placed in the `/docs` directory that Github Pages serves from.

+Working with Go was started by Marcus Kazmierczak.
+Thanks to <a href="https://github.com/mkaz/working-with-go/graphs/contributors">all the contributors</a> who have helped make it even better.

 ## License